-We want to make sure you have the best time possible on your stay so we’ve compiled a handy guide to the island’s top attractions, places to eat and other information that you may find helpful on your visit.
+We want to make sure you have the best time possible on your stay so we’ve compiled a handy guide on how to get to Kangaroo Island, it’s top attractions, places to eat and other information that you may find helpful on your visit.

 Travel From Adelaide

 The ferry crossing departure point at Cape Jervis is approximately a 2-hour drive from central Adelaide.
 The actual crossing lasts about 45 minutes.
 You must arrive 30 minutes prior to your ferry departure time to coordinate check-in and loading.
-We provide a free ferry booking service for Sealink at a slightly discounted rate to our guests to facilitate your travel to and from Kangaroo Island.
+We provide a free ferry booking service with Sealink, at a slightly discounted rate to our guests, to facilitate your travel to and from Kangaroo Island.
 Click on the button to supply the details for your booking.

-KIConnect supplies a passenger only ferry with vehicle hire on the Island.
+KIConnect supplies a passenger only ferry with vehicle hire on the Island during summer.

 Kingscote Travel on Kangaroo Island provides exceptional service to book your flights and vehicles.
-Call Evelyn or Amber on (08) 8553 3154 or email them on travel@kingscotetravel.com.au.
+Call Evelyn and her team on (08) 8553 3154 or email them on travel@kingscotetravel.com.au.

 Useful Links